 In addition, synthetic slate shingles shine when it comes to helping protect a home.
-At DaVinci Roofscapes, we craft our slate roof tiles to achieve a Class 4 Rating for impact resistance and a Class A Rating for fire resistance.
-These slate tiles also resist winds up to 110mph, making them ideal for certain hurricane-prone areas.
+At DaVinci Roofscapes, we craft our composite slate roof tiles to achieve a Class 4 Rating for impact resistance and a Class A Rating for fire resistance.
+These composite slate tiles also resist winds up to 110mph, making them ideal for certain hurricane-prone areas.

 Pros of Composite Slate Roofing